 When to Avoid Exercise

-Although it is encouraged and recommended, the truth is that exercise is not always appropriate with RA, especially during a flare-up.
+Although it is encouraged and recommended, the truth is that exercise is not always appropriate, especially during a flare-up.
 The ACSM recommends against vigorous exercise in the presence of acute joint inflammation or uncontrolled systemic disease.
 Rest is extremely important during times of intense pain.
 During an acute flare-up, you may want to perform some gentle ROM exercises if you are able—but rest is key.
 Talk with your physician or physical therapist to determine whether you should exercise during general or local flares.

 Knowing your Limits